psykoss/psykoss/README.md

 # Hi, I'm Daniel Totolici 👋
+---
+### 🟢 Currently
+Developing my bachelor thesis "Comparative Adversarial Evaluation of Sandboxed Agentic AI Runtimes" Building a reproducible, runtime-agnostic harness that runs one adversarial attack catalog against the same agent under three configs --- unprotected baseline, OpenShell, and AGT and measures attack success rate, detection coverage, and utility cost.
+Output: a quantitative, head-to-head picture of where kernel-level isolation and application-level governance each stop, miss, or complement one another.
+---

 Data scientist, AI engineer, and entrepreneur based in Madrid — obsessed with where AI is taking the world.